callstack/linaria/docs/API.md

 All rules inside the template literal are scoped to the component, similar to the `css` tag.

-Dynamic interpolations are replaced with CSS custom properties.
+Dynamic function interpolations are replaced with CSS custom properties.
 A dynamic function interpolation will receive the `props` of the component as it's arguments and the returned result will be used as the value for the variable.
 When using this, a tiny helper is imported so that we don't duplicate the code for creating the component in all files.

 You can also interpolate a component to refer to it: